 If the consumer sees a bottle of STP Fuel Treatment next to a bottle of Mix-I-Go Concentrate, they have a choice to make.
 The bottle of one-shot STP may cost $5, while the Mix-I-Go Concentrate probably costs $25 under a retail pricing structure.
 Many consumers would instinctively grab the five buck option.
 Yet if they do this without really considering the issue of Return On Investment, they may end up making a decision they regret, because there's a big difference in the treat rate between the two.

 That $5 bottle of STP will treat one tank of gas.
-If you have a 15 gallon tank, then that comes out to about 33 cents for each gallon of gas you're treating.
-Considering gas being around $3.30 a gallon, the consumer (if they've gotten this far) reasons "ok, I'm paying 10% more but think of the benefits I'm going to get with STP.
+If you have a 15-gallon tank, then that comes out to about 33 cents for each gallon of gas you're treating.
+Considering gas is around $3.30 a gallon, the consumer (if they've gotten this far) reasons "ok, I'm paying 10% more but think of the benefits I'm going to get with STP.
 It's worth it to me".

 Reclaiming what you spent